 To support the ongoing efforts of the Consortium for Cancer Implementation Science, a collection of public goods (widely available tools and resources) has been developed by the CCIS action groups to address key challenges and advance the implementation science agenda in cancer.

 Implementation Strategies Adapted for Communities Enhancing Health Equity Through a New Compilation discussed how a new complication aims to address the gap of implementation strategies, (methods or techniques used to move research to practice), and how they have predominantly been operationalized and studied in healthcare settings.

 The Context and Equity action group held a series of Implementation Science webinars between May 2020 and September 2021:

 Members of the action group have also published a number of relevant articles related to context and equity:

 Economics and Cost in Implementation Science

-Members of the 2019 Economics & Cost action group have been working on a series of papers.
-The first article, Translating economic evaluations into financing strategies for implementing evidence-based practices was published earlier this year.
+Members of the 2019 Economics & Cost action group have published a series of papers:

 Policy and Implementation Science